Nkpor: International Connections

-Nkpor, Igbo and indeed the entire indigenous Igboland (or Igbo nation) is powerfully connected and accessible politically, economically, socially and internationally to Africa and to the globe (or to the world) by land, air and by waters as well as by rail to some extent having at least 4 international airports, waterways and rivers that empty unto the sea as well as operational international land borders.
-Modern railway infrastructure is being developed, modernised and expanded within indigenous Igbo nation at the moment.
+Nkpor, Igbo and indeed the entire indigenous Igboland (or Igbo nation) is powerfully connected and accessible politically, economically, socially, and internationally to Africa and to the globe (or to the world) by land, air and by waters as well as by rail to some extent having at least 4 international airports, waterways and rivers that empty unto the sea as well as operational international land borders.
+Modern railway infrastructure is being developed, modernised, and expanded within the indigenous Igbo nation at the moment.
 The United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) was adopted by the General Assembly on Thursday, 13 September 2007.
-Besides, its ancient traditional and cultural religious practices practiced by a size of its population, it is also powerfully connected for leadership by faith mostly through Christianity and Judaism or what could be called Igbo-Judeo-Christian faith and ritual.
-Igbo People and Igbo nation's relationship with the Jewish People and the State of Israel is one of pride and as a matter of fact, remains unbreakable.
-Besides, known rivers that wash into the sea from the indigenous country, a number of international airports are operating within her - increasing economic activities, creating and increasing business and other Organization operations, providing jobs, increasing international connections and prospering Aviation Industry, revenue generation and prosperity whilst making trade deals and operations easier and rewarding.
+Besides, its ancient traditional and cultural religious practices practiced by the size of its population, it is also powerfully connected for leadership by faith mostly through Christianity and Judaism or what could be called Igbo-Judeo-Christian faith and ritual.
+Besides, known rivers that wash into the sea from the indigenous country, a number of international airports are operating within her - increasing economic activities, creating and increasing business and other Organization operations, providing jobs, increasing international connections, and prospering Aviation Industry, revenue generation, and prosperity whilst making trade deals and operations easier and rewarding.
 Specifically, Nkpor and surrounding indigenous Igbo cities such as Onitsha, Awka, Nnewi, the entire Anambra State, Enugu State, and Ebonyi State as well as indigenous cities of neighboring Igala nation such as Okene in Kogi are within the easiest service coverage of and would benefit economically from the newly commissioned Anambra International Cargo and Passenger Airport at Umueri in Omambala by the people.
 There is also another airport in the not too father away Enugu International Airport.
 Anambra International Cargo and Passenger Airport is within the greater Onitsha metropolis or Anambra East and one of the renowned commercial aircraft carriers operating in the area is Air Peace.

 Ideally rather than flying, passengers using the road could travel from Abuja to Owerri through Okene and Onitsha.
 They can also travel from Lagos route to Owerri through Benin and Onitsha.